How to validate your preferred solutions

 Adding a serious layer of confusion and distrust on the part of consumers is the prevalence for advisers to have preferred product providers, whom they recommend the majority of the time.

 Advisers recommending a particular product provider the majority of the time is not actually a bad thing, and it is frequently very logical that they do so.
 The overwhelming majority of personal insurance products work well at claim time regardless of who the insurer is, and therefore there is a strong argument that for many “simple” insurance needs it almost doesn’t matter who you choose.
 Moving beyond that though, advisers tend to work with similar types of clients or risk problems and they find products and providers that are a good fit for the type of business they do the majority of the time.
-It follows that the majority of the business the adviser does tends to go to the same product providers, as they are the best fit in the advisers professional opinion for the particular issues being addressed continually by the advisers business.
+It follows that the majority of the business the adviser does tends to go to the same product providers, as they are the best fit in the advisers professional opinion for the particular issues being addressed repeatedly by the advisers business.
+Afterall, if you’ve already done all the research and settled upon what is an optimal solution to a particular problem or situation wouldn’t it make sense to keep using that solution until there is a better one?

 The problem with many advisers is they have not developed a process whereby they can explain logically why particular providers or products account for a significant proportion of the business they do, and that then gives rise to the suggestion that the adviser must be conflicted or persuaded by remuneration terms rather than working in the interests of clients.